How to optimize your website user experience in 3 steps

-When it comes to achieving that, an optimised website is key.
+When it comes to achieving that, an optimized website is key.
 After all, the online space moves fast, which means that you need to move faster.
-Here are three steps to keep on top of the game with an optimised user experience.
+Here are three strategic steps to keep on top of the game with an optimized user experience.

 1. Understand your customer